UNE Internal Funding Scheme (UNE IFS)

 Funding Allocations

-• The University will provide an appropriate allocation to support a number of ECR and MCR grants, capped at $10,000 each.
+• The University will provide an appropriate allocation to support a number of ECR and MCR grants, capped at either $5000 (Tier 1) or $10,000 (Tier 2) each.
 Applicants will be required to submit a well-justified budget.
+The choice of Tier should be guided by the aims of the project, with the budget reflecting the best value for money in achieving those aims.

 • Total funding requested may not be awarded in full if the Internal Funding Scheme (IFS) Review Panel deems components non-essential to the completion of the project and/or are not satisfactorily justified.